welserjr/Flask_Upload_File/README.md

 # Flask_Upload_File
-Example about Upload File in Flask
+Example about Upload File and WTFoms RadioInput in Flask